DylanCS1/s1_manager/README.md

 > Please see the note above if using Microsoft Excel

 ![Group ID example][group-id-screenshot]
 2. Create a CSV file containing three columns without headers (refer to requirements above)
 ![Example CSV][csv-example-screenshot]

-### Assign Customer Identifier from CSV
+### Assign Customer Identifier

 Easily add a Customer Identifier to Agents from a source CSV of endpoint names.